PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_aws.md

 - `po_number` (String) Purchase order number or identifier of a service.
 - `published_quote_line_uuid` (String) UUID of the published quote line which this connection should be associated.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
-- `zone` (String) The desired AWS availability zone of the new connection.

 ### Read-Only